wn9237/rest_spec/markdowns/api/orgcontact_post_directreports.md

-# Create
+# Create directReport

-Create a new Create directReport.
+Use this API to create a new directReport.
 #### HTTP request
 ```http
 to be completed....